 “Flair, wit and knowledge remain the distinctive trademarks

 of the company”

-Mike Bayon Garden Design was founded in 1982 and operates from a tiny head office in Church Road, known locally as ‘the smallest shop in Barnes’.
+Mike Bayon Garden Design was founded in 1982.
 Its charismatic founder, Mike Bayon, is a life-long gardener who, after retirement from his first career in teaching, enjoyed being able to indulge his passion by helping friends and neighbours with their gardens.
 However, word quickly spread of his flair for garden design and immense knowledge of indigenous and exotic plants.
 Mike was soon in such demand that he decided to set up his own company and take on a permanent team, including today’s partners, Andy Gardiner and Roger Lang.

 Within a few years Mike Bayon Garden Design had evolved into a thriving business, winning major commissions at home and abroad.
 By the late 1980s, the team was creating a three-acre garden in the South of France for Sir Andrew Lloyd Webber, designing an English cottage garden in Wiltshire for Lord Puttnam and transforming a town roof garden in Belgravia for Sir Yehudi Menuhin.
 The company won awards and exhibited at both the Hampton Court and Chelsea Flower Shows and its work was featured on television and radio and in the national press, including The Observer, Sunday Times Magazine, Homes & Gardens and Harpers & Queen.

 Now under the leadership of Andy and Roger, Mike Bayon Garden Design has passed its 30-year anniversary with an extensive portfolio of garden triumphs and clients ranging from well-known personalities and large businesses to, of course, private individuals.
 These include a huge number who ask for help whenever further work is required in their garden or when they want to create a fresh design for a new or second home.